ccrawford4/Python-Basics/README.md

 Installation
 To use the files in this repository, you will need to have Python 3 installed on your computer.
 You can download Python 3 from the official website: https://www.python.org/downloads/.

 Once you have Python installed, you can clone this repository using Git.
-Open a terminal or command prompt and enter the following command:
+Open a terminal or command prompt and enter the following command: python3 file_name (for MacOS/Linux) or python file_name (for Windows)

 bash
 Copy code